Miles-Bierie/MC_Music/README.md

 ## Notes:
 - I will be making a GUI-based python tool that will generate this json file automatically, but you will manually have to type this out for now.

+- If you get some weird "Vorbis magic signature missing" error, idk what thats about and couldn't find anything useful.
+I suggest deleting all metadata from the file (I used Audacity.)